Clare Jones, FdSc Counselling, Reg. MBACP, Supervision Adv. Dip

 I am a BACP registered humanistic counsellor, I draw from several counselling approaches but overall I am relational and compassion focused.
-I work with adults, children and young people and offer a reduced rate for initial appointments at £30 and counselling sessions thereafter at £45.
+I work with adults, children and young people and offer a reduced rate for initial appointments at £35 and counselling sessions thereafter at £50.
+Some concessions are available.
 I offer a warm and non-judgmental space where together we can explore any difficulties or challenges you may be facing and you can express your thoughts and emotions in a safe environment.

 What to expect:

 I offer an initial appointment for us to meet and discuss your needs and hopes from counselling.
 This means that I can tailor my approach to meet your needs, where possible.
 It can take time to develop the trust and courage needed to share vulnerability.
 So often we face societal pressures and expectations for change and achievement; in life we may feel pushed too hard, too soon but in counselling we will work at your pace.

 I use Mindfulness, grounding and breathing to help develop ways of calming, slowing down and reducing stress.
 You may be experiencing low mood, anxiety, stress, have suffered a bereavement or significant loss, be struggling with identity and sense of purpose, relationship difficulties or all of the above and more.
 Whatever your need, I am here to listen without judgment or expectation, to help you find your own way forward.
 I will help you to understand and make sense of your experiences and develop your own self-compassionate voice.

 If you are a survivor of past trauma and abuse, I will help you develop a more compassionate relationship with yourself.
 Sadly, as a consequence of trauma we can develop very negative views about ourselves that we are 'unworthy of love, compassion and nurturing'.
 These beliefs are false, you are worthy and I will help you challenge any false negative beliefs and messages imposed on you by another.